 Recognizing the lack of R/ECAP areas, which are a primary point of concern when evaluating the sites inventory (i.e., that none of the identified sites are located within known R/ECAP areas), this analysis further compares the location of Housing Element sites to areas of relatively high non-White concentration.
-Figure 5-3 illustrates the extent to which Census block groups within the City of Placerville show an overconcentration of non-White residents compared to non-Hispanic Whites.
-More specifically, the values identified in the legend reflect the relative concentration of non-White residents (i.e., non-White residents in the block group divided by the total non-White population of the study area) in each block group compared to the relative concentration of non-Hispanic White residents (i.e., non-Hispanic Whites in the block group divided by the total non-Hispanic White population of the study area).
+Figure 5-Figure 5-3 illustrates the extent to which Census block groups within the City of Placerville show an overconcentration of non-White residents compared to non-Hispanic Whites.
+More specifically, the values identified in the legend reflect the relative concentration of non-White residents (i.e., non-White residents in the block group divided by the total non-Hispanic White residents (i.e., non-Hispanic Whites in the block group divided by the total non-Hispanic White population of the study area).